thebishalthapa/Exam-Management/README.md

-# Report generator is a simple approach to generate and print reports of exam for high schools and for samll educationao institution.
+# Simple approach to generate and print reports.
-Report generator is a simple approach to generate and print reports of exam for high schools and for samll educationao institution.
+Report generator is a simple approach to generate and print reports of exam for high schools and for samll educational institution.

 The  system is easy to configure and extend for a java developer.
 Moreover, the technology that is used (Java,Spring MVC,Hibernate,AJAX,JSON).